-It was turning out to be a very well-refreshed day, but we still had a good ten kilometres to go, and we had to make another decision as we left Limoise.
+It was turning out to be a very well-refreshed day, but we still had a good ten kilometres to go, and as we left Limoise we had to make another decision.

 The route that we had mapped out for ourselves involved a deviation of several kilometres to join the GR300, which we would then follow into le Veurdre, our destination for the day.
-However, this GR was entirely on bitumen and so was most of the deviation.
+However, the GR300 was entirely on bitumen and so was most of the deviation.